vilaspatil321/PhotoKeeper/README.md

 ## Development server

-Run `ng serve` for a dev server.
+You will have to run `npm install` the very first time you are running this app to install the required node modules.
+After the installation of node modules run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding